estruyf/blog-content/content/posts/2019-08-29-the-challenges-of-migrating-my-wordpress-site-to-hugo.md

 Once I had everything in place, it was time to go live.
 I created an Azure Storage Account, pushed my files (via Azure DevOps), created my CDN with a custom domain and the waiting game could begin.

-{{< caption "/2019/08/migrate-to-hugo2.png" "Waiting for the SSL provisioning on the CDN"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABVSURBVH3BMQ4CMQxFwfdXdhyLivtfMKKhitLZKwo6xIzWWp2ZuDuZyS/v88Iigr0313VRVUhCEnNOvrqfWETg7nxIoqqQxDmH7kYSDw9MEmbGGIN/blcIGDwzeBtmAAAAAElFTkSuQmCC" "681" >}}
+{{< caption-new "/uploads/2019/08/migrate-to-hugo2.png" "Waiting for the SSL provisioning on the CDN"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABVSURBVH3BMQ4CMQxFwfdXdhyLivtfMKKhitLZKwo6xIzWWp2ZuDuZyS/v88Iigr0313VRVUhCEnNOvrqfWETg7nxIoqqQxDmH7kYSDw9MEmbGGIN/blcIGDwzeBtmAAAAAElFTkSuQmCC" "681" >}}

 This process takes between 6-8 hours.
 All you can do during these hours is ... waiting ... and pressing `f5`.
 Once the SSL certificate is deployed, the waiting game is over and you can finally check out your site.

 Which unfortunately didn't render as expected for everyone.

-{{< caption "/2019/08/migrate-to-hugo4.png" "No styles loaded"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAOCAYAAAAWo42rAAAAAklEQVR4AewaftIAAADaSURBVI3BwU6DQBRA0fseE8CQoYkmJJ0uXNCf6P8v+g+uMI02XRgxTYvA9KFuTaWeI89PB0MQ5xKWj/eICFdMrnzIxWxCBIZhIMsyrhB9/3jj/Hmk8HfMcSEE0jRFRJijMUZEhFuUf9Ku6zAzblHvPcf2zDhG5miMkZfXkd2uY45+QxJl6A2zib+4PM9ZLh2Xy4QZqHKV2263/CjLkqbpiTHS9z3ee5Ik4XQ6UVUVulqtaNuWLMswM0SEEAIiQlEUbDYb6rrG7ff7qa5raZqGxWKBqrJer/ll+gKcCVJ5DW7M4AAAAABJRU5ErkJggg==" "352" >}}
+{{< caption-new "/uploads/2019/08/migrate-to-hugo4.png" "No styles loaded"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAOCAYAAAAWo42rAAAAAklEQVR4AewaftIAAADaSURBVI3BwU6DQBRA0fseE8CQoYkmJJ0uXNCf6P8v+g+uMI02XRgxTYvA9KFuTaWeI89PB0MQ5xKWj/eICFdMrnzIxWxCBIZhIMsyrhB9/3jj/Hmk8HfMcSEE0jRFRJijMUZEhFuUf9Ku6zAzblHvPcf2zDhG5miMkZfXkd2uY45+QxJl6A2zib+4PM9ZLh2Xy4QZqHKV2263/CjLkqbpiTHS9z3ee5Ik4XQ6UVUVulqtaNuWLMswM0SEEAIiQlEUbDYb6rrG7ff7qa5raZqGxWKBqrJer/ll+gKcCVJ5DW7M4AAAAABJRU5ErkJggg==" "352" >}}

 I checked it myself via various browsers, VPN connections, Azure VMs, ...
 Until I saw this appearing:

-{{< caption "/2019/08/migrate-to-hugo5.png" "The account being accessed does not support HTTP"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA6SURBVD3BwQGAIAwEwSUEPOm/TkHiP750pqx1ZzxBAaQTq0ZmUs3I5OfSwZwX7k7EpveOJFprjDH4vOh7EfEhQ9AFAAAAAElFTkSuQmCC" "569" >}}
+{{< caption-new "/uploads/2019/08/migrate-to-hugo5.png" "The account being accessed does not support HTTP"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA6SURBVD3BwQGAIAwEwSUEPOm/TkHiP750pqx1ZzxBAaQTq0ZmUs3I5OfSwZwX7k7EpveOJFprjDH4vOh7EfEhQ9AFAAAAAElFTkSuQmCC" "569" >}}

 Searching the www the only thing I found was that there is an issue on Azure CDN with custom domains and SSL if you used the Akamai tier.
 That was, of course, the one I was using, so to give it a try, I removed my CDN, and created another one for which I used Verizon this time.

-{{< caption "/2019/08/migrate-to-hugo3.png" "Again the waiting game started..."  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAABCAYAAADn9T9+AAAAAklEQVR4AewaftIAAAAnSURBVGN88+bNf15eXgZWVlYGGPj+/TsDBwcHAwh8//6dgZmZmQEA5PQJ5pVQ3sYAAAAASUVORK5CYII=" "1046" >}}
+{{< caption-new "/uploads/2019/08/migrate-to-hugo3.png" "Again the waiting game started..."  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAABCAYAAADn9T9+AAAAAklEQVR4AewaftIAAAAnSURBVGN88+bNf15eXgZWVlYGGPj+/TsDBwcHAwh8//6dgZmZmQEA5PQJ5pVQ3sYAAAAASUVORK5CYII=" "1046" >}}

 The next day, the site was live, but still, the same issue appeared.
 After fiddling with a lot of settings, I suddenly thought of the CDN caching options of Cloudflare (which I use for my DNS).

-{{< caption "/2019/08/migrate-to-hugo6.png" "Cloudflare caching"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABfSURBVDXBMQ7CMAxA0W87lpKxUxlYEZyg6v0nrsDUtUiZmDIEFzL0Pam1HqUU3B1RJZlx+kYwCJD+aK3Re0dEcHcGM+P52tneHx7XiZRzJiIwM1SVk6qy3i8st5kD+AFBuxeqNvtPkQAAAABJRU5ErkJggg==" "1037" >}}
+{{< caption-new "/uploads/2019/08/migrate-to-hugo6.png" "Cloudflare caching"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABfSURBVDXBMQ7CMAxA0W87lpKxUxlYEZyg6v0nrsDUtUiZmDIEFzL0Pam1HqUU3B1RJZlx+kYwCJD+aK3Re0dEcHcGM+P52tneHx7XiZRzJiIwM1SVk6qy3i8st5kD+AFBuxeqNvtPkQAAAABJRU5ErkJggg==" "1037" >}}

 Once I purged the cache from Cloudflare all was working correctly, so it appeared that it had already cached responses from when the SSL provisioning was going on.
 During that time, my site was not available.
 So if you go through the same process, don't forget to push this purging button before you yell that your site has been moved.